ckeditor/ckeditor5/packages/ckeditor5-engine/docs/framework/guides/deep-dive/conversion-preserving-custom-content.md

 		}
 	} );

-	// Model-to-view convert for the div element (attrbiutes are converted separately). editor.conversion.for( 'downcast' ).elementToElement( {
+	// Model-to-view converter for the <div> element (attrbiutes are converted separately). editor.conversion.for( 'downcast' ).elementToElement( {
 		model: 'div',
 		view: 'div'
 	} );

-	// Model-to-view converter for div attributes.
+	// Model-to-view converter for <div> attributes.
-	// Note that we use a lower-level, event-based API here. editor.conversion.for( 'downcast' ).add( dispatcher => {
+	// Note that a lower-level, event-based API is used here. editor.conversion.for( 'downcast' ).add( dispatcher => {
 		dispatcher.on( 'attribute', ( evt, data, conversionApi ) => {
-			// Convert div attributes only.
+			// Convert <div> attributes only.
 			if ( data.item.name != 'div' ) {
 				return;
 			}